This article originally appeared on VICE Germany

 VICE: How did you get the idea to photograph the Costa Concordia?

 Jonathan Danko Kielkowski: I've been fascinated by it since the disaster happened—how such a giant thing could be taken down by a stupid mistake and some rocks.
 And I was also really into the salvage process; the technical effort put into getting the wreck off the rocks and upright again, the manpower and the money that went into it.
 It cost over half a billion euros.
 When the ship arrived in Genoa to be scrapped, I thought I'd take a look.

 And then you could just walk on board?

 It didn't work out the first time.
 I got caught by the coast guard and had to turn back.
 I tried again two weeks later, and then it worked.

 How did you do it?

 So the ship was fixed to a jetty in the sea.
-It's only about 200 metres away from the shore at one point, so I just swam over.
+It's only about 200 meters away from the shore at one point, so I just swam over.
 I had a little kid's rubber dinghy that I put my camera and clothes in that and then just swam behind it.

 And you didn't get caught?

 I swam over at night on a Sunday.
 Nobody was around.
 I waited outside for the sun to come up, and then I went in.
 I thought I would get caught.
 But nobody came.
 I was inside the ship until that afternoon.